Developing Applications with React + Django

 export default App;

-A result we received a simple application with a React interface consisting with button and an API request handler in Django.
+As a result, we have created a simple React + Tailwind CSS application with an interface consisting of a single button and an API request handler for Django.